With the easing of lockdown restrictions and the reopening of estate agents, a flurry of activity is being seen in the property sector.

 Unsurprisingly, most estate agents and surveyors believe homes with gardens, balconies or communal spaces will be most in demand.
 This is good news for Swindon and Wiltshire, where houses with gardens are the predominant type of residence.

-Whether you are a seasoned house mover or first time buyer, house-buying is always a major undertaking, which involves a legal, conveyancing process.
+Whether you are a seasoned house mover or a first-time buyer, house-buying is always a major undertaking, which involves a legal, conveyancing process.

 At Optimum, we endeavour to make this process as easy and straightforward as we can for our clients, ensuring we keep in touch with them at every stage.
 Here is our guide to take you through the legal process, step by step.